Kambaa/spring-boot-3-examples/README.md

 # Spring Boot Demo

+A basic spring boot application that has embedded H2 database and CRUD operations on it.

-### Branch TODOS:
+#### Branch TODOS:
 - [x] Add very basic example and some documentation on README.md
 - [ ] Add a service layer class and make restcontroller methods call service layer class methods.

-A basic spring boot application that has embedded H2 database and CRUD operations on it.

 ### Follow these steps to see in action: